-Nine-year-old Shogofa* is from Fayrab province.
-She was critically wounded in a rocket attack on her home, which killed three of her siblings.
-She said, “Our house was destroyed.
+A nine-year-old girl who was critically wounded in a rocket attack on her home which killed three of her siblings told us “Our house was destroyed.
 My three brothers were killed and my hand was injured.
 I was crying and crying.
 We now live in a tent.
 I hope that there will be peace and we’re able to move home.”

-Now the COVID-19 pandemic has exacerbated humanitarian need, especially for children.
+Now the COVID-19 pandemic has exacerbated humanitarian needs, especially for children.
 According to UN estimates, 7 million children[ii] need urgent help, but the UN’s humanitarian appeal for 2020 is less than half funded.

 - Between 2017 and 2019, there have been more than 300 attacks on schools, injuring or killing at least 410 students and teachers [iii]

 - 3.7 million children, almost half of all primary school-aged children are out of school [iv]